adherelive/adherelive-web/README.md

 docker image build --no-cache -f Dockerfile -t adherelive-be:d3.1.2 .
 ```

-Once the image has been built for the node (backend) container, build for the react (frontend) one:
+Once the image has been built for the node (backend) container, build for the React (frontend) one:

 ```shell
 cd ../adherelive-fe